agaman1792/newwork-assignment-be/.kilocode/authentication.md

 The authentication service and the authentication controller will be packaged inside the authentication module `auth.module.ts`

-## User roles
+## Employee roles

-Each `User` can have one of the following roles
+Each `Employee` can have one of the following roles
-* ADMINISTRATOR
+* ADMIN
 * MANAGER
 * EMPLOYEE

 ## Password hashing

-In order to authenticate a user, we will search the `Users` table for a matching e-mail and compare the password hash The password hash is set in the following cases
+In order to authenticate a user, we will search the `Employees` table for a matching e-mail and compare the password hash The password hash is set in the following cases
 * When a user is registered
 * When the password is changed